xma711/notebook/programming/ruby/README.md

 ----------------

 File reading and writing are quite standard. just google..
-But there are some methods to change file permissions, just like the "chmod" command in linux. (in fact, the method is also called chmod..)
+But there are some methods to change file permissions, just like the "chmod" command in Linux. (in fact, the method is also called chmod..)

 Besides the File class, there is also a Dir class to handle directories.
-The methods look exactly like linux commands..
+The methods look exactly like Linux commands..

 Btw there is a built-in method to create a platform-independent temporary file.